-Assignment #4: Systems diagram
+Assignment #5: Systems diagram

-Based on the three institutions we hear from, the class will be split into three<six groups whose members will work together for the final assignments.
-In your groups, you will construct a systems diagram for the institution you are assessing, demonstrating its linkages with both social and ecological components, the flow of resources and information, and the external factors it is influenced by, and also influencing.
+Based on the three institutions we hear from, the class will be split into six groups whose members will work together for the final assignments.
+In your groups, the first step will be to construct a systems diagram for the institution you are assessing, demonstrating its linkages with both social and ecological components, the flow of resources and information, and the external factors it is influenced by, and also influencing.
 This activity will be started in class, but will require some group work outside of class.
-Using this system diagram, you must highlight five sustainability challenges - one per group member - on the diagram.
+Using this system diagram, you must highlight five leverage points - one per group member - on the diagram.
+These leverage points should be sustainability challenges where solutions could be introduced.
 A photo of the systems diagram (or pdf) should be placed in the appropriate dropbox folder in D2L by one of the group members.

-Assignment #5: Policy brief
+Assignment #6: Briefing note

-Each individual will be responsible for writing a solutions paper in the form of a policy brief, addressing one of the sustainability challenges identified on the systems diagram.
-The policy brief should demonstrate further research that supplements the information provided in class.
-Further information on writing policy briefs will be available in the D2L 'Assignments' folder.
-The report should be named LastNameFirstNamePolicyBrief.docx and placed in the appropriate dropbox folder in D2L.
+Each individual will be responsible for writing a solutions paper in the form of a briefing note, addressing one of the sustainability challenges identified on the systems diagram.
+The briefing note should demonstrate further research that supplements the information provided in class.
+Further information on writing briefing notes will be available in the D2L 'Assignments' folder.
+The report should be named LastNameFirstNameBriefingNote.docx and placed in the appropriate dropbox folder in D2L.

-Assignment #6: Solutions presentation
+Assignment #7: Sustainability assessment

-Each group will also present their proposed solutions during the final exam (please note - this is not our normal class time but Tuesday May 2nd 2017, 111 Biochemistry, 12.45-2.45pm).
+Each group will also present their proposed solutions during the final exam (please note - this is not our normal class time but 3rd May 2018, 223 Natural Resources, 3-5pm).
 You will be given time in class during the previous week to prepare but must also work together outside of class.
 The 15-minute presentation must include independent group research into how these solutions will fit together, or trade-off with each other.
 You must also address the scope of this type of institution to affect the food system within the US.
 Presentations should be named GroupXPresentation.ppt (or pdf) and placed in the appropriate dropbox folder by the time of the exam.